BestTimesToVisit.com Logo

 Top Things to Do

-Sunrise Over the Bosphorus from Pierre Loti Hill
+Sunrise Over the Bosphorus from a Local Ferry

-Cross the Bosphorus to the Asian side and lose yourself in the vibrant chaos of Kadıköy Market.
-This is where locals shop for the freshest produce, spices, and artisanal goods.
-Sample 'mezes' from a bustling meyhane, try 'çiğ köfte' from a street vendor, and discover unique Turkish cheeses and olives.
+Cross the Bosphorus to the Asian side and immerse yourself in the vibrant Kadıköy Market.
+This is where locals shop for the freshest produce, olives, cheeses, and spices.
+Sample mezes from small eateries, discover unique Turkish delight flavors, and enjoy a strong Turkish coffee at a bustling cafe, observing daily life unfold.

 See all 8 things to do →